-Clause 22.09- Clause 22.09-3.4 Design principles for Limited Change Areas - Neighbourhood Residential Zone (NRZ) dential Zone (NRZ) Titles & Objectives Principles Principle met/Principle not met/NA Preferred The preferred housing type for the Limited Change Area is low density.
-Principle met housing type The proposal is consistent with the definition of 'low density' as defined in Clause 22.09-4, as it provides two detached dwellings of up to two storeys on a single lot with private open space being located on ground floor.
+Clause 22.09 Clause 22.09-3.4 Design principles for Limited Change Areas - Neighbourhood Residential Zone (NRZ) dential Zone (NRZ) Titles & Objectives Principles Principle met/Principle not met/NA Preferred housing type The preferred housing type for the Limited Change Area is low density.
+A Principle met The proposal is consistent with the definition of 'low density' as defined in Clause 22.09-4, as it provides two detached dwellings of up to two storeys on a single lot with private open space being located on ground floor.
 Building Height The preferred maximum building height for land within the NRZ1 is up to 2 storeys, including ground level.
-Principle met A maximum of two (2) storeys proposed Landscaping Principle met particularly canopy trees in front and rear gardens; and to protect the outlook of adjoining properties A landscape plan has not been provided and would be requested as a condition of permit.
-The proposal would be capable of accommodating two (2) trees within the frontage to dwelling 1 and one tree within the frontage of dwelling 1 and one tree within the frontage of dwelling two, as well as a minimum of one canopy tree per rear SPOS area.
-To ensure this outcome permit conditions would request two canopy trees with the front setback, and one canopy trees to each rear SPOS area.
-In addition, for the frontage to dwelling 1, the proposal would also set aside >70% of the front setback for landscaping, which would protect the outlook of adjoining properties.
-Indecaping subject to permit conditions) would significantly improve the landscaping for the site.
+Frinciple met A maximum of two (2) storeys proposed Lands caping Residential development should incorporate substantial landscaping to create a landscaped character, particularly canopy trees in front and rear gardens; and to protect the outlook of adjoining properties A Principle met A landscape plan has not been provided and would be requested as a condition of permit.
+The proposal would be capable of accommodating two (2) trees within the frontage to dwelling 1 and one tree within the frontage to dwelling two, as well as a minimum of one canopy tree per rear SPOS area.
+To ensure this outcome permit conditions would request, and one canopy trees to each rear SPOS area.
+In addition, for the frontage to dwelling 1, the proposal would also set aside >70% of the front setback, and one canopy trees to each rear SPOS area.
+In addition, for the frontage to dwelling 1, the proposal would also set aside >70% of the front setback for landscaping, which would profect the outbook of adjioining properties.
+Voerall indicative landscaping (and landscaping subject to permit conditions) would significantly improve the landscaping for the site.
 Car parking Garages and car parking areas should be located behind buildings, generally hidden from view or recessed so as to not dominate the streetscape.
 Principle met Garages are located to the side of each dwelling.